The Graduated Approach

 There are currently three graduated stages of intervention:

-• Firstly, additional support provided by schools themselves.
+• First, additional support is provided by schools themselves.
 Some schools and settings call this SEN Supportothers may call it something different.

-• Secondly, additional support by the school, together with the advice or involvement of external agencies providing a package of support.
+• Secondly, additional support by the school, together with the advice or involvement of external agencies providing a support package.
 This stage is known as SEN support by all schools.

-• Thirdly, an Education Health Care Needs Assessment (EHCNA) can be carried out through a range of agencies for children and young people with complex needs.
-This will establish whether and education, health and care plan is.
+• Thirdly, an education health care needs Assessment (EHCNA) can be carried out through a range of agencies for children and young people with complex needs.
+This will establish whether an education, health and care plan is needed.

 If it is agreed that the pupil has special educational needs, the school will assess what adaptations and additional support they can provide to meet those needs.